-I contacted her owner along with two other owners and scheduled to meet all three the following morning (happens to be today in real time).
+I contacted her owner along with two other owners and scheduled to meet all three the following morning (which happens to be today in real-time).
 We went to see Angel first and somehow I just knew she would be the one.

 We walked in and this sweet little puppy was so calm and friendly my heart melted.
 She sat in Peter’s lap and just laid her chin on his chest and looked up at him.
 I think that pretty much closed the deal.

 We stayed for about 20 minutes engaging with her and talking to her owner and I asked Peter if he wanted to go see the other two sets of puppies.
 Much to my surprise (or maybe not) he simply said, “why?”

 About 15 minutes later we were driving home with Angel, now named Biscuit, on my lap.
 The funny thing is Peter told me before we left the house that we weren’t getting a dog today.
 Funny how fate steps in.

 But here is where the mixed emotions set in for me.
 While I think Biscuit is the cutest thing ever and I already am madly in love with her, my heart aches for a dog sitting in the shelter that I wasn’t able to help.
 I found it hard to even be on Facebook today because my newsfeed always has stories about dogs in need.

 You might say I am feeling more than just a little guilty but I am trying not to be too hard on myself.
 Our situation is different and I have to respect that.
 We aren’t in a position to just go to a shelter and pull any dog out.
 I can’t afford to stretch out the journey I’ve been on with Frisbee by adding another dog with problems.
 And like I said, if you have gone through this, God Bless You and I feel for you and if you haven’t then you may not totally understand how hard it’s been and that’s okay too.